freedomofpress/securedrop-docs/docs/admin/deployment/onion_name.rst

 ^^^^^^^^^^^^^

 Onion names are supported in the desktop version of Tor Browser (introduced in version 9.5).
-The mapping between onion names and the full-length .onion addresses is done using a custom, signed ruleset for SecureDrop instances maintained by Freedom of the Press Foundation.
+The mapping between onion names and the full-length onion addresses is done using a custom, signed ruleset for SecureDrop instances maintained by Freedom of the Press Foundation.
 The ruleset is updated automatically by Tor Browser, and no information is sent to third party servers